Deciding Isomorphy using Dehn fillings, the splitting case: Canonical splittings and deformation spaces of relatively hyperbolic groups

-Recall that, by \cite[Theorem 4.8]{GL_JSJII} there exists a $(G,\calP)$-tree that is universally compatible over $\calE$ relative to $\calP$, and maximal for domination.
+Recall that, by \cite[Theorem 9 and 10]{2016arXiv160205139G} there exists a $(G,\calP)$-tree that is invariant by automorphisms of $(G,\calP)$, universally compatible over the class $\calE$ of elementary subgroups, relative to $\calP$, and maximal for domination.
 We consider $T_\bbJ$ its tree of cylinders for co-elementarity.
-We call this tree (and the associated splitting) the \emph{canonical elementary JSJ} tree (and splitting, or decomposition) of $(G, \calP)$ (but we often drop the word elementary).
-We record observations and results from \cite{GL_JSJII} in the following statement.
+We call this tree (and the associated splitting) the \emph{canonical elementary JSJ} tree (and splitting, or decomposition) of $(G, \calP)$ (but we often drop the word elementary.)

+Before continuing we must define the necessary notation and terminology for $\QH$ subgroups.
+We refer the reader to \cite[\S5]{2016arXiv160205139G} for a comprehensive treatment of $\QH$ subgroups and a good treatment of hyperbolic 2-orbifolds.
+In the spirit of \cite{Dunwoody-Sageev} we have the following: